BlogResearch

 The format that works across both dimensions

-Microsoft documented this directly: strong descriptive headings are "signals that help AI know where a complete idea starts and ends."
-Each H2 section should be independently understandable without context from surrounding sections.
-Write each section as if it is the only thing an AI system will read, because for any given query, it may be.
+Each H2 section should be independently understandable without context from surrounding sections — write each section as if it is the only thing an AI system will read, because for any given query, it may be.

-If building topical authority across a subject area: long-form with each H2 section written as an independently extractable unit.
-Target Flesch Reading Ease 50 or above.
 Include a visible publication date and at least one specific number in the first paragraph.
 Growth Memo found that DATE and NUMBER are the two strongest positive entity signals in a page's first 1,000 characters for AI citation selection.

-The mistake to avoid: writing long content without structural clarity.
-Long and unstructured produces worse per-query citation rates than short and focused.
-Length only delivers its citation volume advantage when the headings create genuine extraction points for AI systems.
+Long and unstructured content produces worse per-query citation rates than short, focused content — length only pays off when the headings create genuine extraction points for AI systems.

 Frequently asked questions